 Paul Martin was discovered when he was interviewed by the BBC about his passion for oak furniture.
 He was signed up on the spot and has since presented Flog It! for more than 20 years and 1,000 episodes.
 His other TV shows include Britain's Hidden Heritage, Paul Martin's Handmade Revolution, Make Me A Dealer and Curiosity

-Discover Chatsworth with expert presenter Paul Martin - MAY 2021 DEPARTURE
+Discover Chatsworth with expert presenter Paul Martin

 For up-to-date information on travel and COVID-19, click here.